We’ll Always Have Büdelsdorf – since every year, hence, also in 2017, the NordArt is taking place in this forlorn suburb with the quirky name.

-Here’s a special tip for you Germany-travellers: For about 25 Euro you can travel an entire day by train within every federal country.
+Here’s a special tip for you Germany travellers: For about 25 Euro you can travel an entire day by train within every federal state.
 However, you are only allowed to take regional trains, not IC or ICE.
-The best part is: each further person pays only 4 Euro, up to 5 persons can travel on one regional day ticket.
+The best part is: each further person pays only 4 Euro, up to 5 people can travel on one regional day ticket.

-Büdelsdorf is in Schleswig-Holstein, and the day ticket for one person is 28 Euro.
+Büdelsdorf is in Schleswig-Holstein, and the day ticket for one person is 28 Euros.

 In this post, you’ll find everything you need to know before – and during – visiting Germany.